dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 This means that even if the code under test, or the test setup code is in `IO` (or some transformer stack containing `IO`), we don't have to resort to `unsafeRunX` in order to write the test, and that we can compose test values via `IO`, as well as via the applicative / monadic / monoidal structure of `Expectations` itself.

 That is to say, we can now write test code the same way we write any other code - via the tools of functional programming!

-If you're a haskell programmer, your reaction at this point probably is "well, yeah."
-But for Scala, I think this is a game changer.
-I have been coding tests like this for a while now, I'm pretty happy with the results, and would like to present this approach and its implications.

 ## Going the last mile